zlin7/CGNet/README.md

 ## Getting Started

-To be able to run SphericalCNN on GPU, we need to build the relevant cuda codes first.
+To be able to run Clebsch-Gordan net on GPU, we need to build the relevant cuda code first.

 There are two versions of SphericalCNN.
 They are called SphericalCNN and SphericalCNN_fast for now.
 SphericalCNN has most operations coded up in Python so it is more readable.
 SphericalCNN_fast puts most of the operations in cuda kernels, so it is a little faster - they do the same thing when used with the same parameters in the paper, however.